Warm greetings to you.

 I am open to all relevant work, big and small, and my rates are affordable.

-Over the last 30-plus years, I have offered services in editorial coaching, copyediting, copywriting, substantive editing, developmental editing, content editing, proofreading, fact checking, researching, indexing, speechwriting, and ghostwriting for many different arenas.
+Over the last 30-plus years, I have offered services in editorial coaching, copyediting, copywriting, substantive editing, developmental editing, content editing, proofreading, fact checking, researching, speechwriting (or speech writing), editing for diversity, equity, and inclusion, cultural sensitivity reviews, and ghostwriting for many different arenas.

 Here’s some information for prospective clients about my editorial services.